bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-23-alex-wheatle.md

 It’s as though history is not enough.
 We must see literal death before we can hold our institutions to account.
 But even then we still see corrupt judges, murderous police officers, faceless bureaucrats who call the shots and are never held to account.

 And so I return to my initial question: what are we not seeing?
 We believe we have progressed as a society, yet films, histories and even TV programming from the 1980s still have the power to shock us.
 So what is happening today that is too taboo, too difficult, too confronting?
-Do we have the courage to confront it?
+Do we have the courage to confront it?<br>

-Jay Bernard, bfi.org.uk, 2 December 2020
+**Jay Bernard, bfi.org.uk, 2 December 2020**<br>

-<![endif]-->

-**Alex Wheatle**
+**ALEX WHEATLE**<br>
 _Directed by_: Steve McQueen
 _©_: Small Axe Films Ltd
 _a_ Turbine Studios and Lammas Park _production_
 _In association with_: Small Axe Films, EMU Films
 _Supported by_: Creative England
 _A project part financed by the_: European Regional Development Fund programme 2007-2013
-_In association with_: BBC Studios Distribution,

-Six Temple Productions
+_In association with_: BBC Studios Distribution, Six Temple Productions
 _For_: BBC, Amazon Studios
 _Presented by_: BBC, BBC Films
-_Executive Producers_: Tracey Scoffield,

-David Tanner, Steve McQueen
+_Executive Producers_: Tracey Scoffield, David Tanner, Steve McQueen
 _Produced by_: Michael Elliott, Anita Overland
 _Archive Producers_: Sam Dwyer, Zosia Alchimowicz
 _Line Producer_: Robyn Forsythe
-_Associate Producers_: Susan Dolan, Helen Bart, Charlotte Andrews

-_Production Accountant_: Spencer Pawson
+_Associate Producers_: Susan Dolan, Helen Bart, Charlotte Andrews _Production Accountant_: Spencer Pawson
 _Unit Manager_: Rohan Halley
 _Location Manager_: Graeme MacKenzie